- Industry Statistics

 What are the top 3 supplements sold?

-The top 3 supplements sold in the US are multivitamins, vitamin D, and omega-3s.
-These three are especially associated with health benefits, with multivitamins being used for general health, vitamin D for mood support and bone health, and omega-3s for heart and brain health.
+The top three supplements sold in the U.S. are multivitamins, vitamin D, and omega-3s.
+These supplements are primarily linked to various health benefits, with multivitamins used for overall health, vitamin D for mood and bone health, and omega-3s for heart and brain health.

 Conclusion